MatioRIGARD/StateMachine/README.md

 https://xstate.js.org/

 But:
--It seemed too hard and strange to use to me.
+* It seemed too hard and strange to use for me.
--It looked difficult to edit dynamicly.
+* It looked difficult to edit dynamicly.
--The hierachy functionality seemed less robust and less powerful than the Qt one.
+* The hierachy functionality seemed less robust and less powerful than the Qt one.

 I found other libs but they doesn't seemed to support hierarchy.